Use Form T (Timber), Forest Activities Schedule, to provide information on timber accounts when a sale or deemed sale under

 Maintain separate cost accounts for road construction and drainage structures, such as ditches and canals.
 For example, for

-logging timber or to conduct management activities on fee land or land held under long-term cutting contracts, maintain records
+roads constructed for logging timber or to conduct management activities on fee land or land held under long-term cutting

 Keep separate records for each unique stand identifier, depletion account, block, tract, or geographic area tributary